sousk/Riddle.js/README.md

 Riddle.js
 =======

-Riddle.js is simple and stupid selector-based JavaScript library mainly for iPhone and Android devices.
+Riddle.js is simple and stupid selector-based JavaScript library mainly for iPhone and Android devices. ( currently alpha-quality )

 * riddle.min.js -> Riddle.js minified with Closure Compiler
 * riddle-all.min.js -> Riddle.js and all included plugins combined and minified with Closure Compiler